 Another asset of Kotlin may appeal to those who coded in Java and would consider a change.
 Kotlin is fully interoperable with Java because they compile to the same byte code.
 It means there’s no need to rewrite the same code when transitioning to Kotlin.
 We can add new features and functions in Kotlin to the existing Java code, and they would still work together in backend development.

 One of the benefits of Kotlin being fully interoperable with Java, it’s also compatible with JVM and Java libraries.
 It allows helping simplify the Java code.
 It may make another argument to learn Kotlin if you’re looking for a new language to try and write in.

-Certain features in Kotlin help improve the safety of the code, such as null safety and type inference.
+Certain features in Kotlin help improve the stability of the code, such as null safety and type inference.
 These features help prevent runtime errors and make it easier to write bug-free.

 Due to its increasing popularity, Kotlin has an ever-growing community of developers using this language.
 In 2017 Google officially announced Kotlin to be the official Android development language.
 Due to the growing number of Kotlin-fluent experts, sharing code and exchanging ideas and resources, like detailed documentation, is becoming more accessible to support Kotlin devs.

 Kotlin – a master for backend or frontend development?